datnguyenzzz/nogodb/lib/go-sstable/README.md

 The index block `i'th` value is the encoded block handle of the `i'th` data block.
 And the index block `i'th` key is a string `>=` last key in that data block and `<` the first key in the successive data block.
 The index block restart interval is `1`: every entry is a restart point.
+The index is added every time the data block is flushed to storage (when it exceeds a certain size).

 By default, we use a two-level index.
 It consists of a sequence of lower-level index blocks with block handles for data blocks followed by a single top-level